From 2011 to 2015 inclusive NetHui was a single, annual, national event. In 2016 a Regional NetHui Roadtrip was introduced.

 After community consultation, it was decided to support NetHui on an alternating cycle beginning in 2017: a National NetHui every two years, and NetHui roadtrips in the in-between years.

-Planning for the 2018 Roadtrip has three stages:
+The 2018 Roadtrip has three stages:

-Between late August and early October, the three Roadtrip events will be held.
+In October, the three Roadtrip events will be held.
 Each event will be live streamed for those who can’t attend in person.

 NetHui is about discussions, not presentations - participants set topics and lead conversations amongst all of the attendees.
 While there are plenary sessions with keynote speakers to bring participants together at the beginning and end of each day, most of a NetHui is dedicated to breakout sessions, often with multiple sessions running concurrently.
 This format deliberately creates smaller groups so more voices can be heard.